 Subject to an application by the Company and further order of the FWC, the Company may pay a lesser amount (or no amount) of severance pay than that contained in this Agreement.

-The FWC shall have regard to such financial and other resources of the Company as it thinks relevant, and the probable effect paying the amount of severance pay in this Agreement will have on the Company.
+The FWC will have regard to such financial and other resources of the Company as it thinks relevant, and the probable effect paying the amount of severance pay in this Agreement will have on the Company.

-Transfer of business
+34.10 Transfer of business

 Where there is a transfer of business, the relevant provisions of the Act will apply.